lindaprotocol/documentation-en/docs/using_javatron/backup_restore.md

 #### Data Snapshot Download and Extraction Methods

-The TRON network snapshot data size exceeds 2TB.
+The LINDA network snapshot data size exceeds 2TB.
 To save disk space, we recommend using the streaming method, which downloads and extracts the data simultaneously.

 **Method 1: Streamed Download and Extract (Recommended, Saves Space)**